Skip to main content

 If Access Server receives an IP address from a DHCP server, use the DHCP reservation or static lease option there (if available) to always assign the same DHCP IP address to the server.
 This way, you don't have to configure a static IP in the operating system.

 Not all DHCP servers have this option.
 In such a case, you can follow these steps to set the static IP address in the Linux server operating system.
-If you set the static IP address directly on the server, ensure you configure the static IP to one outside of the DHCP range.
+If you set the static IP address directly on the server, ensure you configure it to one outside of the DHCP range.
 Otherwise, the DHCP server may consider the IP address you assign to your server suitable for assignment to a DHCP client, which may lead to an IP address conflict.

 Some networks don't have a DHCP server; you must assign a static IP address.
 In that case, pick any available IP address in your network.

-1. Connect to your console with root privileges.
+1. Connect to your console and get root privileges.

 2. Open the file /etc/netplan/01-netcfg.yaml with the nano text editor: